-It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine ...
+It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 In poor countries, without good health care systems, rotavirus can be deadly.
 Children can have six to 20 bouts of diarrhea in a day and dehydrate extremely fast, Santosham says.
 "It is particularly important for the children in the poorest countries — and the poorest children in the poor countries — to receive this vaccine."

 But the vaccine is expensive.
-Here in the U.S., it costs about $200 for a course of two-to-three shots administered in the first year of a baby's life.
+Here in the U.S., it costs about $200 for a course of two-to-three doses administered in the first year of a baby's life.
 So in 2012, the two companies that manufacture a vaccine, Merck and GlaxoSmithKline, agreed to drastically reduce the price for poor countries to about $10 a course.

 For six years, the pharmaceutical companies stuck to those agreements.
 GSK delivered nearly 220 million doses to 42 countries around the world.
 And Merck delivered more than 30 million doses to four countries in West Africa — Burkina Faso, Ivory Coast, Mali and Sao Tome and Principe.